Updated: April 2025

 Western Australia Renewable Energy Initiatives

-Western Australia has allocated A$3bn ($2bn) in its 2023-24 state budget to deliver cleaner, reliable and affordable energy.
+Western Australia has allocated A2.8bn) in its 2023-24 state budget for energy storage, wind power generation and transmission network upgrades of the state’s main electricity grid..
 The Energy Transformation Strategy is the WA Government’s work program to respond to the energy transformation underway and to plan for the future of the State’s power system.
-Austrade reports that the Western Green Energy Hub, comprising 50 gigawatts of wind and solar capacity, would be the world’s biggest renewable energy hub and one of the largest projects ever seen in Australia.
-The Clean Energy Future Fund supports investment-ready innovative clean energy projects of high public value.
+Austrade reports that the Western Green Energy Hub, comprising 26 GW of wind and solar capacity, would be one of the world’s biggest renewable energy projects and one of the largest projects ever seen in Australia.

 Check out CORENA’s WA Projects